Online language learning system dedicated to giving people the tools they need for success in a... Read more...

 The Cadastro de Pessoa Física - CPF is the Individual Taxpayer's Number and is required for many everyday transactions in Brazil, including opening a bank account, applying for a job, subscribing to a mobile phone company and when buying a car or property.
+The CPF is a blue plastic credit card style card and is often accepted as a form of identification in Brazil.

 To register for a CPF in Brazil, an individual will need to provide the following documents: